Quarter-Life Crisis Counseling in Portland

 About the Quarter-Life Crisis

 The phase of life following adolescence and preceding mid-life does not have a good name.
-It’s not “young adulthood” (a term also used for teenage literature) but it often doesn’t quite feel like adulthood either.
-Today, there’s little support to make the transition from childhood to adulthood.
+"Young adulthood” doesn't quite seem right -- it's a term also used for teenage literature -- but people in this stage often don't feel quite like adults yet either.
+There’s little support to make the transition from childhood to adulthood.
 As a result, people in their late teens, twenties, and thirties are suffering in epidemic numbers.
 Where there was once ritual in culture and religion to support the transition, there is now… nothing.
 Psychotherapy can provide the structure to bridge these two times of life, and the space for the necessary psychological growth.

 In psychotherapy oriented by a Jungian perspective, the emphasis is placed on listening to the symptoms, as with naturopathic medicine, trusting that the symptom itself will lead us to the underlying illness, and also the cure.
-This process uncovers innate resources within the individual, versus eroding the natural healing capacity with externally imposed beliefs.
+This process uncovers innate resources within the individual, versus eroding the natural healing capacity with externally imposed beliefs, theories, or medication without psychotherapy.
 By developing this “dialogue” between the conscious and unconscious minds, consciousness is broadened and profound transformation occurs.

 “If there is a path, it is someone else’s path and you are not on the adventure.”